-Potatoes are the most versatile and satisfying crops requiring little space or equipment for planting.
-That’s why I’ve been growing them in containers for years and enjoy fresh spuds all year round.
+I’ve been growing potatoes in containers for years and enjoy fresh spuds all year round.
 Sounds easy?

-Well, like any gardening endeavor, there are some problems you might encounter while growing potatoes in containers.
+Well, like any gardening endeavor, no it’s not!
+There are some problems you might encounter while growing potatoes in containers.
 These pitfalls can ruin your harvest and even discourage you from trying again.

-Over the years, I’ve faced these 9 problems while growing potatoes in containers, such as:
+Over the years, I’ve faced these 9 problems while growing potatoes in containers, namely:

 - Fungi attack rots away the potato roots